KalenAnson/interconnections/overview.md

 ## Lesson 3 - Services (7 minutes)
 The students will then learn about how networks take several paradigms.
 We will discuss both peer to peer networks and client - server networks.
 We will talk about how most everything that they do on a computer network falls into one of these paradigms.
 We will touch on the fact that the internet is comprised of these types of interactions between different hosts.

-## Activity 3 - HTTP / SSH / QOTD (10 + minutes)
+## Activity 3 - HTTP / QOTD (10 + minutes)
-Each student's PC will be set up as a web server, ssh server and a quote of the day server.
+Each student's PC will be set up as a web server and a quote of the day server.
 They will then get the addresses of all the other computers on the network and check out the other student's services.
 (We will touch on the concept of security thought each activity so that students will begin to see the ways that each network activity is vulnerable to malicious activity.)

 If we have time the students can also do the activity below: